jmetzger/training-kubernetes-cloud-architekten/_README.md

 ## It will be setup with type loadbalancer - so waiting to retrieve an ip from the external loadbalancer
 ## This will take a little.
-helm install nginx-ingress ingress-nginx/ingress-nginx --set controller.publishService.enabled=true
+helm install nginx-ingress ingress-nginx/ingress-nginx --namespace ingress --create-namespace --set controller.publishService.enabled=true

 ## See when the external ip comes available
+kubectl -n ingress get all
-kubectl --namespace default get services -o wide -w nginx-ingress-ingress-nginx-controller
+kubectl --namespace ingress get services -o wide -w nginx-ingress-ingress-nginx-controller

 ## Output
 NAME                                     TYPE           CLUSTER-IP     EXTERNAL-IP      PORT(S)                      AGE     SELECTOR